Cold hardening: Insects

 Cold hardening has also been observed in insects such as the fruit fly and diamondback moth.
-The insects use rapid cold hardening to protect against cold shock during overwintering periods.
-Overwintering insects stay awake and active through the winter while non-overwintering insects migrate or die.
-Rapid cold hardening can be experienced during short periods of undesirable temperatures, such as cold shock in environment temperature, as well as the common cold months.
-The buildup of cryoprotective compounds is the reason that insects can experience cold hardening.
-Glycerol is a cryoprotective substance found within these insects capable of overwintering.
-Through testing, glycerol requires interactions with other cell components within the insect in order to decrease the body's permeability to the cold.
-When an insect is exposed to these cold temperatures, glycerol rapidly accumulates.
-Glycerol is known as a non-ionic kosmotrope forming powerful hydrogen bonds with water molecules.
-The hydrogen bonds in the glycerol compound compete with the weaker bonds between the water molecules causing an interruption in the makeup of ice formation.
-This chemistry found within the glycerol compound and reaction between water has been used as an antifreeze in the past, and can be seen here when concerning cold hardening.
-Proteins also play a large role in the cryoprotective compounds that increase ability to survive the cold hardening process and environmental change.
-Glycogen phosphorylase (GlyP) has been a key protein found during testing to increase in comparison to a controlled group not experiencing the cold hardening.
-Once warmer temperatures are observed the process of acclimation begins, and the increased glycerol along with other cryoprotective compounds and proteins are also reversed.
+These insects use rapid cold hardening to protect against cold shock during overwintering periods.
+Overwintering insects remain active through the winter while non-overwintering insects migrate or die.
+Rapid cold hardening can occur during short periods of undesirable temperatures.
+The buildup of cryoprotective compounds such as glycerol is one mechanism of cold hardening in insects.
+Glycerol interacts with other cell components in order to decrease the insect's permeability to the cold.
+When an insect is exposed to cold temperatures, glycerol rapidly accumulates.
+Glycerol is a non-ionic kosmotrope forming powerful hydrogen bonds with water molecules.
+The hydrogen bonds in the glycerol compound compete with the weaker bonds between the water molecules, interrupting ice crystal formation.
+This reaction between glycerol and water has been used as an antifreeze in the past.
+Proteins also play a large role in cold hardening.
+Glycogen phosphorylase (GlyP) is a key enzyme that increases in comparison to a control group not experiencing cold hardening.
+Once warmer temperatures are observed, the process of acclimation begins, and the increase in the concentrations of glycerol and other cryoprotective compounds is reversed.
 There is a rapid cold hardening capacity found within certain insects that suggests not all insects can survive a long period of overwintering.
 Non-diapausing insects can sustain brief temperature shocks but often have a limit to what they can handle before the body can no longer produce enough cryoprotective components.